ResearchObject/ro-crate-py/README.md

 })
 ```

+The `dest_path` argument is used to specify the relative path of the file with respect to the crate's directory (which will be determined when the crate is written).
+Note that the first two `add_file` calls do not specify `dest_path`: in this case, it will be set to the source file's basename (`"paper.pdf"` in the first case), so the file will be at the crate's top level when it is written.

 We've started by adding the data entities.
 Now we need contextual entities to represent Alice and Bob:

 ```python